 Had he told her something?
 Had he tried to kiss her?
 Or something even worse?

-And the evening before he had dragged her away like that.
+And the evening before he had dragged her away.

 She wasn’t going to let that playboy hurt her.